LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/intentAndContextPolicies.md

 Similar to conditions an action such as transferring to a skill can use either a variable or a constant value.

-##### Get SkillIds from LiveEngage
+##### Get SkillIds from Conversational Cloud

-To route to skills, you will need the SkillIds used by LiveEngage.
+To route to skills, you will need the SkillIds used by Conversational Cloud.
 To retrieve all the skill IDs:

 1. Login to Conversational Cloud and then go to Users tab and then Skills
 2. Then click on Actions and then export all